Women in Asia: Promoting gender equality

 Women in Malaysia receives support from the Malaysian government concerning their rights to advance, to make decisions, to health, education and social welfare, and to the removal of legal obstacles.
 The Malaysian government has ensured these factors through the establishment of Ministry of National Unity and Social Development in 1997 (formerly known in 1993 as Women's Affairs Secretariat or HAWA).
 This was followed by the formation of the Women's Affairs Ministry in 2001 to recognize the roles and contributions of Malaysian women.
 Around 47% of Malaysian women are in the workforce.

 Women now pursue careers and professional training in Oman, slowly moving from their previous household confinement to the public sphere.
 In Oman, 17 October is celebrated every year as the Omani Women's Day with various pro-female events.

 The Pakistani women of today enjoy a better status than most Muslim women.
 However, on an average, the women's situation vis-à-vis men is one of systemic gender subordination, although there have been attempts by the government and enlightened groups to elevate the status of women in Pakistani society.
 Now due to much awareness among people the educational opportunities for the Pakistani women increased in the previous years.
 According to a Human Development Report released by the United Nations, Pakistan has better gender equality than neighbouring India.
-However, in 2012, the World Economic Forum ranked Chad, Pakistan and Yemen as the worst in their Global Gender Gap Report.
+However, in 2012, the World Economic Forum ranked the gender gap in Pakistan, Chad, and Yemen as the worst in their Global Gender Gap Report.

 Although they generally define themselves in the milieu of a masculine dominated post-colonial Asian Catholic society, Filipino women live in a culture that is focused on the community, with the family as the main unit of society.
 It is in this framework of Philippine hierarchical structure, class differences, religious justifications, and living in a globally developing nation that Filipino women struggle for respect.
 Compared to other parts of Southeast Asia, women in Philippine society have always enjoyed a greater share of legal equality.